-We’re facing a £1.1m increase in staff costs and £200k in non-pay costs such as electricity bills in 2025-26, with little prospect of more income.
+We’re facing a £1.1m increase in staff costs and £200k in non-pay costs such as electricity bills this year, with little prospect of more income.
 These increases are for reasons entirely out of our control:

-There may be some reductions in staff numbers as we readjust.
-We will do everything we can to be creative to minimise this risk, as we don’t wish to lose any of our amazing colleagues.
+There will be a small number of job losses.
+We are doing everything we can to be creative to minimise this risk, as we don’t wish to lose any of our amazing colleagues and we regret that we are having to reduce staff numbers in some teams.

 In the meantime, please keep supporting us.
-We need you now more than ever.
+We need you now as much as ever.

 Your donation, large or small, can make a big difference, giving more local people dignity and choice at the end of life.